Frequently Asked Questions

 What is a transit study?

 A transit study is a process for evaluating the costs, benefits and impacts of transportation improvements in an area.
 A transit study examines a range of routes and transportation types, and it is the first step toward gaining federal funding to implement a project.
-The outcome of a transit study is the locally preferred alternative (LPA).
+The outcome of a transit study is final recommendations.

 The transit study has four stages: